BRITISH ARTILLERY FIRE CONTROL

 Theatre grid was the same as the map grid.
 Progressing from one grid to another involved ‘change of grid’ procedures and usually affected both orientation, fixation and possibly height.
 The change in orientation was called ‘slew’.
 It meant that the directors and guns had to re-record their reference objects at corrected angles, that the pivot gun (or battery centre) coordinates were changed and that any target records were adjusted to reflect the changes.

 Providing accurately surveyed fixation at a point requires a source of fixation that is accurate to the grid being used.
 This was normally taken from a survey control point, such as a trigonometrical point, established by the mappers of the area or by RE topographical surveyors.
-However, artillery survey sometimes had to establish their own, this could be something fairly approximate, perhaps by map resection.
+Nevertheless, artillery survey sometimes had to establish their own, this could be something fairly approximate, perhaps by map resection.
 However, RA surveyors could also fix a point by astronomical observation of stars.
 Every star has a sub-stellar point, where a line from the star to the centre of the earth crosses the earth's surface.
 By taken angular measurements to several stars while accurately knowing solar time a graph can be produced and latitude and longitude determined.
 This can be converted to map coordinates.

 The product of artillery survey was a Bearing Picket (BP) introduced in WW1.
 This was a short metal or wooden stake in the ground with an associated BP Card, this could attached to it in a waterproof envelope or handed over by the surveyors producing it.
 A record was also kept by the corps or army survey staff of BPs created by RA Survey.
 The card gave the coordinates of the BP and the grid bearings to several reference objects.
 The back of the card had a location diagram.